ufukceyhanli/ufukceyhanli.github.io/content/posts/Insights to Food Prices in Czech Republic by using Tableau/index.md

     identifier: Insights to Food Prices in Czech Republic by using Tableau
     weight: 30
 ---
-It's beeen only three weeks to move in Prague, however, I've become very familiar with the prices in the supermarket.
-In this study, I'll give insights of the food prices in Czech Republic by using one of the most efficient software for analytics, Tableau.
+It's beeen only three weeks to move to Prague, however, I've become very familiar with the prices in the supermarket.
+In this study, I'll give insights of the food prices in Czech Republic by using one of the most efficient softwares for analytics, Tableau.
 Here is the summary of the study.

-- Obtain the price data from czech statistic office.
+- Obtaining the price data from czech statistic office.
-- Examine the change in the prices for selected foods through out the years 2014-2019
+- Examining the change in the prices for selected foods through out the years 2014-2019
-- Created a dashboard for you interact with the graphs and charts.
+- Creating a dashboard for you interact with the graphs and charts.
-- Created a shopping basket containing 1kg meat, 1kg butter, 1kg tomotaes, 10 pieceses of eggs and 1kg wheatflour.
+- Creating a shopping basket containing 1kg meat, 1kg butter, 1kg tomotaes, 10 pieceses of eggs and 1kg wheatflour.
-- Compare the prices of the shopping basket based on the regions.
+- Comparing the prices of the shopping basket based on the regions.
-- Looked how many baskets can be affordable for a person with minumum wage through the years.
+- Checking how many baskets can be affordable for a person with minumum wage through the years.

 Here is the dashboard.